 Full spectrum CBD oil triggers the entourage effect in the endocannabinoid system.
 Essentially, the balanced presence of terpenes and cannabinoids in full spectrum CBD oil encourages the ECS to operate at a higher and more efficient level, promoting overall homeostasis in the body.

 Broad Spectrum CBD Oil

-Like full spectrum CBD oil, broad-spectrum CBD oil contains a variety of cannabinoids (primarily CBD) and terpenes.
-However, unlike full spectrum products, broad-spectrum CBD contains zero THC.
+Like full spectrum CBD oil, broad spectrum CBD products contain a variety of cannabinoids (primarily CBD) and terpenes.
+However, unlike full spectrum products, broad spectrum CBD contains zero THC.

 To be clear, both full spectrum and broad spectrum CBD oils are legal in all 50 states, so long as the original plant is hemp.
 If either is derived from the marijuana plant, no matter the level of THC, it is not legal on the federal level.